Josephhu706/CryptoCauldron/README.md

 I do think i tested the major aspects of each component successfully to the best of my ability, being new to Jest.

+The custom 404 page does not currently work on netlify.
+Not too sure, why netlify seems to not pick up 404 components.
+It does work in a dev server but i'm not too sure how to fix it at this stage, there seems to be very little information about this in the netlify docs.

 ## Conclusion